Agriculture - Food, Science

 Applications can be submitted on the following platforms:

-Successful applicants must complete their administrative registration as soon as possible, and then proceed to a pedagogical registration indicating the nature of the teaching modules chosen.
+Successful applicants must complete their administrative registration as soon as possible, then proceed with their academic registration, indicating the nature of the teaching modules chosen.

 Read more